 You can then meet with prospective tenants in person at the viewing.
 This will give you a further opportunity to ask questions and find out more information.

 Ultimately, you are trying to gauge whether this person appears trustworthy, mature and reliable.

 At the viewing, invite any interested parties to complete an application form, either in hard copy or electronically.
 They can fill the application form out on the spot (can be the quickest option) or send you an email later.

 First things first: know your legal responsibilities to store and protect personal information when collecting applications and screening tenants.

 Next, check the applicant has a Government-Issued ID so you can be sure that the person signing the lease is really who they say they are and isn’t committing identity theft.

 At a minimum, you will need the applicant’s full name and date of birth.
 However, you may need more information (e.g. where they have previously resided) if they have a common name.

 An easy initial character test is to search the applicant on Google or social media for any red flags or information that may conflict with what they have previously told you.
-For instance, where are they employed on Linkedin?
-Do they look like a mature and reliable person from their Facebook page?
+For instance, where are they employed on LinkedIn?
+Do they look like a mature and reliable person on their Facebook page?